 Advertising on council websites

 CAN’s established adtech was used to promote the campaign in the advertising space of six London and six West Midlands councils’ websites.
-Our adtech is available free to councils, and the results proved that – of the free channels available – this is the one that delivers the best results in terms of interaction.
+Our adtech is available free to councils, and the results proved that it delivers better interaction than for organic social.
 The almost 10 million impressions racked up across both regions translated into around 18,500 interactions – a rate of 0.19% compared to 0.013% for council social media.

-Local media coverage in both regions – thanks to great PR support finding some passionate care workers to act as case studies – and engagement with community Facebook Groups in the West Midlands only, added around 850 interactions to the total.
+Local media coverage in both regions – thanks to great PR support finding some committed care workers as case studies – and engagement with community Facebook Groups in the West Midlands only, added around 850 interactions to the total.

 Time to challenge budgets